timseverien/throttled-promise/README.md

     ThrottledPromise.all(promises, 2)
     .then( ... )
     .catch( ... );

+`ThrottlePromise` is not a substitution for `Promise`.
+It does not have the `.then()` and `.catch()` methods.
+It’s only meant to use for `ThrottledPromise.all()`.
+However, `ThrottledPromise.all()` does return a Promise object and can be chained as seen in the example above.

-## Support
+## Note

-This module *does not* contain a polyfill for Promise.
-This is something you have to take care of yourself.
+Some environments, older browsers for example, do not support Promises.
+To use this module on those environments, you will need a polyfill.
+I highly recommend Jake Archibald’s [es6-promise](https://github.com/jakearchibald/es6-promise), but any Polyfill that follows the specification should do.

-You may need to use the `--harmony` flag for node.js to use Promises.
+For node.js, you may want to use the `--harmony` flag instead of a polyfill to get support for Promises.